 Don’t buy a Point-and-Shoot camera

 There are a few scenarios under which this camera type would be ideal.
 For one, not everyone has a smartphone.
 The Point and Shoot camera is the type of camera that my mom loves to use for family travel photos to share on Facebook.
 She doesn’t need anything fancy, just something that is easy to operate.
 Also, you may not always want to bring your smartphone everywhere with you to take photos.
-I remember feeling uneasy about bringing my $500 iPhone on my first trip to Europe and many people might feel the same.
+I remember feeling uneasy about bringing my $500 iPhone on my first trip abroad and many people might feel the same.
 They would rather invest $100 in a low-end camera than bring their nice phone abroad.

 Look for an APS-C sensor

-The next step up (and a big step up) are the APS-C sensor cameras most commonly referred to as DSLR cameras or mirrorless cameras.
+The next step up (and a big step up) are the APS-C sensor cameras most commonly referred to as DSLR cameras or Mirrorless cameras.
 These are the mid-level cameras that start at around $400 and what you see everyone using nowadays.
 They are a great choice for photography beginners because they won’t cost you an arm and a leg but take significantly better photos than your phone.
 As you can see in the sensor chart above, the sensor size jump from Point and Shoot or iPhone to beginner DSLR is pretty big.
 That means these cameras capture a LOT of detail in their photos.

 Skip the full-frame cameras